 Of course, substitute your own username and IP address.
-And note that the file will automatically land in your own X directory, and that its ownership will change from root to your own username.
+Note that the file will automatically land in your own home directory, and that its ownership will change from root to your own username.

-13. On the VM with Firefox, import the certificate into Firefox.
-From the Firefox menu, choose Preferences, then Privacy and Security.
+On the VM with Firefox, import the certificate into Firefox.
+From the Firefox menu, choose Settings, then Privacy and Security.
 At the very bottom of the screen, click on View Certificates.
-Click the Import button at the bottom.
+Click the Your Certificates tab at the top and the Import button at the bottom.
 Navigate to your home directory and choose the certificate that you just sent over from the Dogtag server VM.
 Once the import operation is complete, you should see the PKI Administrator certificate in the list of imported certificates: